 Aaron Krach is a political, conceptual and public artist as well as a lecturer at Parsons, Purchase, and Queens College.
-He’s created work in response to modern issues such as the war in Afghanistan, a project that lasted 5 years, but also to elements of the “art world,” specifically about collectors who snap up major works to may never be seen again by the public.
+He’s created work in response to modern issues such as the war in Afghanistan, a project that lasted 5 years, but also to elements of the “art world,” specifically about collectors who snap up major works which then may never be seen again by the public.
 Krach’s work ranges in scale from postage stamps to billboards and is united under an interest in staying current, dealing with today’s stories and events, and creating a public response.
-He is currently repurposing and reframing found objects.
-During a studio visit, I could see elements of his next project involving uncanny duplicates of wildly diverse value.
+As of now, he is repurposing and reframing found objects.
+During a studio visit, I saw elements of his next project, which involves uncanny duplicates of wildly diverse value.

 As someone who had spent a lot of time creating art based on your interest in Afghanistan, do you consider yourself a political artist?
 How would you define being a political artist?

 I consider myself a political artist for a couple reasons.
 To start, I am very politically engaged and follow political developments at home and internationally.
 I’m interested in understanding how power is shared, wielded, and affects people.
 Also growing up as a gay man in an extremely multi-racial neighborhood in Los Angeles, I knew that politics impacted my life in immediate ways.

 I’m not sure I can totally define what a political artist is because there are various definitions, all of which are important as mine.
 For me, a political artist is someone who wants to change things.
 I want my work to engage with what’s happening right now and potentially make a progressive change on three levels: the way the audience thinks, sees, and behaves.
 I’m not happy with work that just stays inert.

 You’ve been working on the project in Afghanistan since 2011, what was the biggest take away from such a long project?